molecule-man/extjs-imagemapper/README.md

 ## Features
 ExtJs ImageMapper enables one to:

- *  Select rectangular area with mouse
+ *  Select(create) rectangular areas with mouse
  *  Move this areas around with mouse
+ *  Resize areas with mouse
  *  Resize image with mouth wheel scrolling
  *  Move underlying image with mouse (Shift + mouse drag)